rjrodger/gubu/README.md

 ### Shape

 A shape specification can either be at the root of a JSON structure, an array element, or the value of an object property.
-To pass validation, a value is compared to the shape, and must match the constraints of the shape.
+For a value to pass validation, it is compared to the shape, and must match the constraints of the shape.
 If the shape has elements or properties, these must also match, and are validated recursively in a depth-first manner [^1].